When Teachers Lead Because Government Won’t: ISTA’s AI Guidance

 Leadership in a Vacuum

 Into this policy void has stepped the Irish Science Teachers’ Association.
 In the absence of official guidance, ISTA has taken the initiative and produced comprehensive AI guidance for educators.
-You can read the 12-page document HERE.
+Even if you are not a Science Teacher you can and should read the 12-page document HERE.

 ISTA hasn’t waited for policy to catch up with reality.
-Instead, their working group has collaborated to create a practical resource that addresses the questions teachers face daily:
+Instead, their working group has collaborated to create a practical resource that addresses the questions teachers are now facing daily:

 Perhaps most valuably, the document doesn’t shy away from complexity.

 It acknowledges both the benefits and challenges of AI, from administrative efficiency to the risks of diminished personal engagement.
-It provides frameworks for good practice, appropriate practice, and safe practice.
-It gives teachers the vocabulary and structure they need to navigate this technology with their students.
+It provides frameworks for good, appropriate and safe practice.
+It gives teachers the structure they need to navigate this technology with their students.

-Written by Irish science teachers facing the immediate realities of AI in assessment-heavy coursework, this is guidance that educators across all subject areas should read.
+This is guidance that educators across all subject areas should read.
 As a History and English teacher, I can attest that whilst created for science teachers, the frameworks around ethical use, referencing, and academic integrity apply across every subject.
-The traffic light system for determining when AI can be used works as effectively in History or English as it does in Chemistry.
+The traffic light system for determining when AI can be used works as effectively in History or English (my subjects) as it does in Chemistry.

-The working group who created this document deserve our gratitude.
+The working group who created this document deserve our immense credit.
 They’ve provided clarity where there was confusion, structure where there was chaos, and practical strategies where there was paralysis.

 Yet here’s the uncomfortable truth: ISTA should never have needed to create this document.